Back to Blog

 Ideal Use Case

-Mitzu is best when your team already centralizes event data in your warehouse and wants a cost-effective analytics, retention tracking, and experimentation without duplicating data to external vendors.
+Mitzu is best when your team already centralized event data in your warehouse and wants a cost-effective analytics, retention tracking, and experimentation without duplicating data to external vendors.

 2. Amplitude